leetnz/imuAttitudePaper/docs/src/60_Experiment.md

   * an accelerometer range of ±1g
   * a gyroscope range of ±1000°/s

-Finally, the Bittle MPU6050's sensor frame is not aligned with the Bittle's body frame.
+The Bittle MPU6050's sensor frame is not aligned with the Bittle's body frame.
 The transform between the sensor frame and body frame is a 180° rotation about the z-axis.

 ### Embedded algorithm